kevinjalbert/kevinjalbert.github.io/source/articles/2015-09-21-faster-rspec-regression-testing.html.md

 ---
-title: Faster RSpec Regression Testing
+title: "Faster RSpec Regression Testing"

-teaser:
-  Explore two approaches for testing along with a suggested workflow.
+description: Explore two approaches for testing along with a suggested workflow.
 The goal is to improve the time spent during regression testing.
-The described technique can apply to other testing frameworks, assuming they have similar mechanisms to RSpec's `it` blocks.
+The described technique can apply to other testing frameworks, assuming they have similar mechanisms to RSpec's it blocks."

 tags:
 - rspec